vcfvct/aws-exam/azure.md

 * Azure Security Center -> overall monitoring/scoring on security
   * The advanced monitoring capabilities in Security Center lets you track and manage *compliance and governance* over time.
 The overall compliance provides you with a measure of how much your subscriptions are compliant with policies associated with your workload.
 * Azure Key vault -> storing credentials and grant/revoke access.
 Similar to AWS Secret Manager.
+  * ps command: `Get-AzKeyVaultSecret -VaultName "keyvaultName"`
 * Azure Information protection -> protect files like word/excel etc while sharing as email attachments etc.
 * Azure sentinel, collect/aggregate/analyze security issues automatically.
 * Defender for Identity(formerly Advanced Threat Protection) -> manage/monitor user behaviors in organization, and reporting.
-* You can view list of compliance certifications(Azure has 90+ inlucding over 50 specific to global regions/countries) in the `Trust Center` to determine whether Azure meets your *regional requirements*.
+* You can view list of compliance certifications(Azure has 90+ including over 50 specific to global regions/countries) in the `Trust Center` to determine whether Azure meets your *regional requirements*.

 ## Pricing
 * An account can have multiple subscriptions.
 Billing Admin and Management Group